bilalahmed54/fabric/docs/source/glossary.rst

 Dynamic membership
 ------------------

-he fabric will allow for endorsers and committers to come and go based on membership, and the blockchain network will continue to operate.
+The fabric will allow for endorsers and committers to come and go based on membership, and the blockchain network will continue to operate.
 Dynamic membership is critical when businesses grow and members need to be added or removed for various reasons.